JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/outline.md

 3. Design patterns (mental setup)
     - Julia is a type-based language
-    - generalizes OOP and FP
+    - multiple-dispatch generalizes OOP and FP

 4. Packages
     - way how to organize code